giry-dev/mangrove-docs/docs/developers/strat-lib/getting-started/smart-offer.md

 ### Post an offer

-Now that the contract is ready, we can use it to post an offer - note that we have to %%provision|provision%% the offer, and we do that by sending some native tokens to `newOffer`.<br />
+Now that the contract is ready, we can use it to post an offer - note that we have to [provision](/docs/developers/terms/provision.md) the offer, and we do that by sending some native tokens to `newOffer`.<br />
 In our example, we are offering 1 WBTC (gives) at tick 50 (tick 50 means the price ratio is `1.0001^50`).

 :::info Note